BuggyBeds: An Epic Tale of Bedtime Ventures, Post-Shark Tank Finances, and Past

 2. Did BuggyBeds get a deal on Shark Tank?

 Yes!
 All five Sharks invested in BuggyBeds—one of the only full-panel deals in the show’s history.
-They made safe $250,000 for 25% equity.
+They secured $250,000 for 25% equity.

 3. How much is BuggyBeds worth today?

-Although exact figures vary, BuggyBeds has generated millions in revenue since its Shark Tank debut and is estimated to be worth over $15 million derived from market presence and partnerships.
+While exact figures vary, BuggyBeds has generated millions in revenue since its Shark Tank debut and is estimated to be worth over $15 million based on market presence and partnerships.

 4. Where can I buy BuggyBeds products?